Why Stakeholder Relationship Management Software Should be Part of Your Stakeholder Engagement Plan

 With an SRM, you can easily log records and then access the full history of engagement with stakeholders or organizations.
 This helps you and your team to stay aligned with what’s been previously discussed, such as the last conversation, or any issues or commitments associated with the stakeholder.
-This is also helpful so you don’t get blindsided by previous engagement by your team with the stakeholder, and you’re not asking them the same questions over and over again.
+This is also helpful so you don’t get blindsided by previous engagements by your team with the stakeholder, and you’re not asking them the same questions over and over again.

 When it comes to stakeholder engagement, effective communication can be shown by: